HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sr-11/index.md

 ## SR-11 - Component Authenticity

 a.
 Develop and implement anti-counterfeit policy and procedures that include the means to detect and prevent counterfeit components from entering the system; and
 b.
-Report counterfeit system components to [Selection (one or more): source of counterfeit component; [Assignment: organization-defined external reporting organizations]; [Assignment: organization-defined personnel or roles]].
+Report counterfeit system components to [source of counterfeit component [CISA]; [ACF-defined personnel or roles]].

 ## OPS Implementation